ShiftLeftSecurity/traceleft/documentation/profiling-and-performance.md

 go tool pprof http://localhost:9090/debug/pprof/profile
 ```

-## eBPF performance
+## eBPF Performance

 eBPF programs run in the kernel and their CPU usage are not accounted in the
-traceleft process.
+`traceleft` process.
 This can be monitored with:

 ```bash
 sudo perf top